 The purpose of a barrier is more than just for aesthetic reasons.
 Sure they look good but they also serve a purpose.
 The reason of a showering barrier is to keep the water in your wet area in one central location.
 When it is used in conjunction with one of our TruSlope Standard Center Drain or Linear Drain trays, the water from your wet area stays inside and drains properly.
 Having a curb in place gives many people peace of mind that the area outside of their shower isn't continuously being saturated with water causing irreparable damage that may result in thousands of dollars in costly repairs.
 Many people worry about mold and mildew buildup so having this extra protection that separates the water from their bathroom floor helps them achieve that.

 During this section we are going to talk specifically about the installation method used for the expanded polystyrene foam one mentioned above.
 This barrier will be installed in the rough opening area of the wet area using modified thinset mortar.
 You want to make sure you apply a decent amount of thin-set to your subfloor, but not to much.
 After your mortar is down you will take and place the barrier in the rough opening of your area and press down firmly.
 While pressing down firmly you want to slide it back and forth to esure the mortar gets into all the grooves on the backside.
 You will want to pick it and and make sure the entire backside is covered and then put it back in place.
 If the entier backside is not covered you may need to slide it back and forth a few more times and then recheck it.
 In some cases you may need to add just a little bit more thin-set mortar.
 Once it is in place, you are ready for the very next step.
 You will then want to apply some type of watproofing membrane over the top of it using the same modified thinset mortar you used to install the barrier.
 Once your Vapor-Barrier is in place, you want to to install some pre-formed inside and outside corners around the edges to ensure those tight corners are nice and water tight.
 For more information on installing waterproofing membrane and pre-formed corners click here.
 The final step is to apply your tile selection.
 Tile selection can vary in any size or shape depending upon the design that you want for your unique showering area.
-When using tile that is in a mosaic form or smaller tile format, you may want to apply an additional layer of thinset mortar on top of your membrane and allow it to cure completely before starting to apply your tile.
-If you do not provide tihs extra layer of support then you run the risk of cracking your tile and grout when you put pressure in one direct spot.
+When using tile that is in a mosaic form or smaller tile format, you may want to apply an additional layer of thinset mortar on top of your membrane and allow it to cure completely before starting to apply your tile. building a curb for a shower If you do not provide tihs extra layer of support then you run the risk of cracking your tile and grout when you put pressure in one direct spot.
 This can be done with the heel of your foot or possible even your wheelchair wheels.
 You can also apply a sheet of cement and mortar backer board to the top of your barrier to achieve the same result.
 Once you have completed this step if necessary you are ready for tiling.
 Installing your barrier may seem like a lot of work but in reality it is pretty simple